sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 * Get in touch with others who still can do some craft or are interested in learning one, support local craftsmen.
 * Express the change you want to see, by shamelessly wearing patched or self-made clothing, beginning with yourself and your family and friends.
 * If you feel so inclined, *after* doing at least some of the above, which is the necessary foundation, go beyond your personal environment and start a campaign.
 For instance it may well be possible to initiate an individual or collective Satyagraha in front of fast-fashion shops, e.g. by handspinning in front of them and by offering flyers, presenting a message on a card board or taking similar inobtrusive measures to protest against the injustice of the industry.
 There is no need to annoy anyone by directly talking to people unasked.
 It suffices to offer a new perspective, to be there and to bear witness silently.

+---

+Possible slogans on a cardboard:
+> "I don't want money.
+I want that you stop to finance suffering by buying there."

+>